 Overall, it took about six months to fully implement the new workflow.
 I focused a lot of time on making sure that the map and form were easy to use.
 If the inspectors were not comfortable with the form, they wouldn't use it.
 My goal was to make their job easier with a simple solution that improved on what had been used in the past.

 Gaining the Benefits of Modernization

-Collecting inspection information is easier and faster using Collector for ArcGIS and Survey123 for ArcGIS.
+Collecting inspection information is easier and faster using ArcGIS Collector and ArcGIS Survey123.
 Here's how:

 - On average, an inspection used to take 20 minutes.
 It now takes 5–10 minutes.

 - Prepopulated fields ensure that the correct permit number and contact information are used with each inspection.

 - Fewer data entry mistakes are made because the stormwater coordinator enters data directly into the GIS.